greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * Liability arises when that risk becomes actual harm.
 * *Litigation finance--the attorney fee* - Attorney fees are usually contingent, 250%-50% of a damage award.
 * *Liability insurance* - Policy limits for auto insurance are too low to cover serious injury.
-* *Settlement* - To determine a fair settlement value without a trial, ;awyers on both sides of a case try to determine what facts would be proved at trial and what legal rules are in play.
+* *Settlement* - To determine a fair settlement value without a trial, lawyers on both sides of a case try to determine what facts would be proved at trial and what legal rules are in play.

 ##### Assessing Responsibility
 * The concept of legal responsibility encompasses many factors: